PLDT Moving Headquarters to Filinvest City

 For more South Metro Manila community news and developments, come back here soon.
 Also say NO to fake news, NO to irresponsible journalism, NO to misinformation, NO to plagiarists, NO to reckless publishers and NO to sinister propaganda when it comes to news and developments.
 For South Metro Manila community developments, member engagement, commerce and other relevant updates, join the growing South Metro Manila Facebook group at https://www.facebook.com/groups/342183059992673

 Let me end this post by asking you readers: What is your reaction to this recent development?
-Do you think the shrinking of the office market is temporary at best and a recovery could begin before the end of the year?
-Do you favor the ban on POGOs?
+Do you think that PPIH will proceed with trade expansion opportunities with the Philippines this year?
+Do you think that a strategic partnership will be realized soon?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.